Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 21. INTP is indispensable.
 This means that sometimes the world asks too much of them for too many things.
 An INTP needs to remember to SLEEP and eat.

 22. Body problems.
-An ISTP tends to be athletic and an ace at present spacial places.
-The INTP, however, can spend so much times in their head that they neglect their health, their weight, or crash into things.
+An ISTP tends to be athletic and an ace at present special places.
+The INTP, however, can spend so much time in their head that they neglect their health, their weight, or crash into things.

 23. INTP can lean too much into their laziness like a crutch.
 This can lead to an undesirable amount of apathy.

-24. Sometimes their interests and facts get the worst of them.
-INTP can talk themselves into thinking they can argue their selves right into anything, but that's an immature outlook that leads to you think smoking won't kill you, or that you don't need to study, or that the dress really is white and gold.
+24. Sometimes, their interests and facts get the worst of them.
+INTP can talk themselves into thinking they can argue their selves right into anything, but that's an immature outlook that leads to you thinking smoking won't kill you, or that you don't need to study, or that the dress really is white and gold.

-25. If left alone in a cave for several years, the INTP will have created their own world, language, handcrafted items.
-It can be difficult to get into the world of an INTP because of how well they can make a world around them.
-They'll be stubborn about that world, and need help in how to include others into it.
+25. If left alone in a cave for several years, the INTP will have created their own world, language, and handcrafted items.
+It can be difficult to get into the world of an INTP because of how well they can make the world around them.
+They'll be stubborn about that world and need help with how to include others in it.

 27. The INTP needs to be loved and included and can be lonely without realizing, accepting, or seeking help.

 28. INTP may have serious problems being real in therapy because they see it as a conversation where they can make themselves look good.
 It takes some knife slicing to get an INTP to be honest about where they are struggling and really get to the chaos of it.

 29. Have you seen Whose Line Is It Anyway?
 Both Ryan and Colin are INTPs.
 They can improv to the moon and back and be the entire show—but it may be difficult to get them to stop once the wheels are in motion.

 29.5 They don't just see facts in a logical way—they need to be able to make them malleable so they can really understand them.
 This may be hard for others to understand, like why end this on a decimal number?